Karen and Lee Duquette became

 License plate of the two RV Gypsies

 NOTE: There is a wild side to everyone, the thing we are born with that makes us who we are.
 The need to push ourselves and take on new adventures: to walk, hike, climb, jump, and leap into the great unknown.
 Presently, the two RV Gypsies' wild side is the need to make each day different and connect with their own inner peace.
 Granted, their wild side changes with each year, but the excitement of being an RV Gypsy with no permanent house, other than their RV, leads them down the wild path that is right for them.
+They plan to travel as long as their health allows it.

 - The two RV Gypsies crossed the Continental Divide in 12 different places, plus the 45th Parallel of Latitude - 1/2 way between the Equator and the real North Pole in three different states.
+(These can be seen by using the TOC button at the bottom of most pages and scrolling down to Continental Divide) (Actually everything can be found by using the TOC button)

 - They saw The NORTHERN LIGHTS while at Lake Superior in Upper Michigan